Neuro-Linguistic Programming (NLP)

-How can NLP nourish your soul?
+How can NLP nourish you?

 Neuro-linguistic programming (NLP) is a system of self-development based on the relationship between mental processes (neurology), the words we use to communicate (linguistics) and habitual patterns of behaviour (programming).
 Neuro-linguistic programming can be integrated into a program of counselling or coaching, or NLP techniques might be taught during a seminar or workshop.